Cold Symmetry releases Halloween update for ‘Mortal Shell’

 Mortal Shell is a new take on the Dark Souls formula, based around the concept of controlling one of four Shells.
 Each has their own unique abilities and play style, causing some drastic changes between playthroughs.

-In NME’s review of the game, it was described as a “a compact action RPG that’s often overly familiar” with “A handful of clever ideas [that] aren’t enough”.
+In NME’s review of the game, it was described as “a compact action RPG that’s often overly familiar” with “A handful of clever ideas [that] aren’t enough”.

 The original Demon’s Souls is getting a PS5 remake and will be available on the console’s launch day.
 A recent video released highlighted the comparisons between the original and the remake.